 A: We advise clients to stop using these products two weeks prior and two weeks after a micropigmenation procedure because the thinning agent in these product could cause stinging and excessive fading of the tattoo pigment.

 A: Micropigmenation can help vitiligo, however it is important that you get your doctor to diagnosis the status of your vitiligo.
 Micropigmentation should only be used where your vitiligo has been confirmed as dormant or in remission for at least 1 year by your health practitioner.
 If the areas to be treated are large and widespread, the client needs to consider the time, discomfort, cost and commitment required.
+Smaller areas of vitiligo are easier to treat.

 A: The waiting time for a semi-permanent cosmetic enhancement is 3 months from the time of the facelift surgery.
 All incisions/scars should be completely healed with no signs bruising and with the swelling completely subsided.
+You must obtain consent from your surgeon to go ahead.

 A: It is recommended that you wait at least 8-12 weeks after your surgery before having a cosmetic eye enhancement.